DavidDawood/Project_Wordle/README.md

 ## How to run

--   Simply run the main file using whatever preferred code editor you wish
+-   Simply run go inside the src/main/Main and run with preferably eclipse, as the project uses maven

 ## Developer thoughts